Italian Titles of Nobility

 In theory, and certainly in law, the heads of Italy's extant royal dynasties (Savoy, Bourbon-Sicilies, Bourbon-Parma, Hapsburg-Tuscany) may recognize titles of nobility.
 In practice, they rarely do.

-There is no mechanism, via either a notarial act, an adoption or a last testament (will) for a titled Italian to cede or will his title to an unrelated person he designates.
-In other words, it is impossible to buy or sell an Italian title of nobility.
+There is no mechanism, via either a notarial act, an adoption or a last testament (will) for a titled Italian to cede or will his title to a person he designates, be that person related (cousin, nephew) or not.
+Furthermore, it is impossible to buy or sell an Italian title of nobility.
 The only way for an adoptive child to succeed to a nobiliary title was via a royal rescript, and there is no longer a king of Italy or its predecessor states to issue such a rescript or decree.

 The juridical assignment of a second surname or even a predicato (territorial designation) by an Italian court of law does not constitute recognition of a title of nobility.